Whilst we are mostly all against single use plastics, it brought us on to thinking, is there space in the smartphone world for plastic? Let’s explore.

 Plastic can be moulded into different shapes and painted in various colours giving designers freedom to realise their most unimaginable concepts.
 We’ve seen the vibrant finishes phones made of plastic can have, remember old Nokia phones?
 Moreover smartphones with plastic backs are lighter and more comfortable to hold in hand.

-It is important to factor in signal transmission when building a phone, and plastic as a build material still allows radio waves transmission without causing reception issues unlike some metals.
+It is important to factor in signal transmission when making a phone, and plastic as a build material still allows radio waves transmission without causing reception issues unlike some metals.

-We all have a stereotype of plastic items being and feeling cheap which they can, but it’s not always the case.
+We all have a stereotype of plastic items being and feeling cheap, but it’s not always the case.
 The Galaxy S III was an example of bad plastics used as a finish material, but it was almost 10 years ago.
 Today smartphones with plastic back panels have totally transformed, the Galaxy S20 FE or OnePlus Nord for instance.
 However they won’t deliver as premium feel as phones made of glass will.

 We’ve seen in many JerryRigEverything video that if the phone has plastic in its frame, then it is liable to fail the bend test.

-Similarly to other plastic items, smartphones including all their internal components and parts do not naturally biodegrade and if they get to landfill, they will stay there for decades polluting the environment compared to metal bodies, that will rust and decay.
+Similar to other plastic items smartphones, including all their internal components and parts, do not naturally biodegrade and if they get to landfill, they will stay there for decades polluting the environment compared to metal bodies, that will rust and decay.

-Plastic isn’t as scratch resistant as glass for example, so from this point of view plastic finishes can be a let down if you're not being careful, but who doesn't put a case on it from day one?
+Plastic, for example, is not as scratch-resistant as glass.
+Therefore, from this perspective, plastic finishes can be disappointing if you're not careful.
+However, who doesn't put a case on their device from day one?

 As you can see the pros appear to outweigh the cons significantly.
 It’s in the application that matters the most, for example, used in the middle of the frame, it can seriously impact the structural integrity of the phone, but when used in back panel parts it provides low cost, damage resistant protection to the internals.